CDS-AU-DK/cds-visual/assignments/assignment2/README.md

 For this assignment, we'll be writing scripts which classify the ```Cifar10``` dataset.
 You can read more about this dataset [here](https://www.cs.toronto.edu/~kriz/cifar.html)

+You should write code which does the following:

+- Load the Cifar10 dataset
+- Preprocess the data (e.g. greyscale, normalize, reshape)
+- Train a classifier on the data
+    - A logistic regression classifier *and* a neural network classifier
+- Save a classification report
+- Save a plot of the loss curve during training

+You should write **two scripts** for this assignment one script which does this for a logistic regression classifier **and** one which does it for a neural network classifier.
+In both cases, you should use the machine learning tools available via ```scikit-learn``` to evaluate model performance.

+## Starter code

 The data already has a train/test split and can be loaded in the following way:

 ```python